CS0330 is taught by Professor Tom Doeppner (twd). Lectures are held every Monday, Wednesday, and Friday, from 2:00 to 2:50 PM in MacMillan 117.

 |Nov 8||Memory Management||Section 9.9||[Notes][Full]||Video|

 Looking for guidance as you start your project each week?
 Want a refresher on what material has been covered and an outline of what you will be writing?
 Come to our Project Gear Up Sessions!
 We’ll also be going over how to use the demo(s) and tester(s) and other relevant scripts for each project!

-*** Maze's gear-up session will be held in Barus and Holley 168 instead of Motorola.
+***The Maze gear up will be held in Barus and Holley 166 from 7:00-8:30pm.

-|Oct 20||Strings + Performance||Slides||Video|
+|Oct 19||Strings + Performance||Slides||Video|

 Professor Doeppner's hours will be held in CIT 405.